chandlerc/blog/content/slides/2026-memory-safety-deep-1/_index.md

 {{% note %}}

-- Presentation is going to focus mainly on the question "what is Carbon's memory safety design"
+- Presentation is going to focus mainly on the question "what is Carbon's memory safety design", with a little bit of comparison to Rust.

 **click**

 - This is just the first chapter, not the full Carbon memory safety story:
   - There is more to the design than I will cover
-  - There will be some comparison to Rust, but it won't be comprehensive
+  - I won't be covering how we arrived at this design, other models we considered, and why we prefer this approach.
   - There won't be much about implementing this design, we are coming to you early so we can incorporate your feedback while things are still flexible
-  - I won't be covering how we arrived at this design, other models we considered, and why we prefer this approach.

 {{% /note %}}

 ---